jbinto/fix-osx/README.md

 * If the folder state is complex, over a slow link, the initial "connect to server" can appear to freeze for several minutes.

 Source: http://support.apple.com/kb/ht1629

+## Fix incredibly slow SMB shares

+No matter whether accessed via `smb://` or `cifs://`, or whether using Finder or the terminal, all SMB/CIFS access to a Windows 8 share was unusably slow.

+`sudo dmesg` showed some of the following (truncated for Google):

+     smb_fid_get_kernel_fid: No smb2 fid found for fid ...
+     smb_iod_reconnect: Reconnected share ...

+Finally fixed by adding the following to `~/Library/Preferences/nsmb.conf`:

+    [default]
+    smb_neg=smb1_only